 Until next time,

-Daniel Garland is the co-founder and head roaster of FreeForm Coffee Roasters, a specialty coffee roaster in Sedona, Arizona.
+Hi!
+I'm Daniel Garland - co-founder, head roaster, green coffee buyer, and generally over-caffeinated coffee enthusiast of FreeForm Coffee Roasters, a specialty coffee roaster in Sedona, Arizona.
+Email me anytime